-Navigating in Byzantine Italy: an online catalogue for the knowledge and enhancement of a submerged artistic heritage
+Navigating through Byzantine Italy: an online catalogue for the knowledge and enhancement of a submerged artistic heritage

 The project was awarded a PRIN 2017 grant.